AlaskaAirlines/auro-formkit/components/select/docs/partials/index.md

 This example shows how to set a custom height for the bib from `<auro-dropdown>`.

-Custom height dimensions are set by using the `dropdownPopover` CSS Part and then applying a `max-height` rule and value.
+Custom height dimensions are set by using the `dropdownSize` CSS Part and then applying a `max-height` rule and value.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/customBibHeight.html) -->